HeyGen-Official/StreamingAvatarSDK/README.md

 // In text mode, please use the speak method (Default TALK type). streamingAvatar.speak({ text: text });

-streamingAvatar.speak({ text: text, task_type: TaskType.REPEAT })
+// Please note, you can use the repeat method in voice chat, but only the REPEAT type is supported in this mode. streamingAvatar.speak({ text: text, task_type: TaskType.REPEAT })

+// close voice chat, will stop recording your voice. streamingAvatar.closeVoiceChat();

+// close the session
+streamingAvatar.stopAvatar();

+// interrupt the avatar's talking streamingAvatar.interrupt();

+// it's helpful in text mode. `startListening` will let the avatar switch to listening state. streamingAvatar.startListening();
+streamingAvatar.stopListening();
 ```

 ## Troubleshooting FAQ

 ### How do I get an Access token Key?